NitchayaninT/data-mining/Process/ch8/Regression.md

 - After we get ε and C, we when produce slope and intercept to get regression line

 SVR can support nonlinear data via **kernel trick**
-- nonlinear = line is curved or hyperbola
+- nonlinear = line is **not a straight line anymore** Instead of fitting the model in the original input space, SVR:
+1.  **Maps the data into a higher-dimensional space**
+2. Fits a linear SVR in that high-dimensional space**
+3. That linear model corresponds to a **nonlinear curve** in the original space.